Introduction to QCD: Introduction

-Looking for new physics, as we do now at the LHC, it is instructive to consider the story of the discovery of color.
-The first hint was arguably the $\Delta^{++}$ baryon, found in 1951 \cite{Brueckner:1952zz}.
+Looking for new physics, as we do now at the LHC, it is instructive to consider the story of the discovery of colour.
+The first hint was arguably the $\Delta^{++}$ baryon, discovered in 1951~\cite{Brueckner:1952zz}.
 The title and part of the abstract from this historical paper are reproduced in \figRef{fig:Delta}.

-In the context of the quark model --- which first had to be developed, successively joining together the notions of spin, isospin, strangeness, and the eightfold way\footnote{In physics, the ``eightfold way'' refers to the classification of the lowest-lying pseudoscalar mesons and spin-1/2 baryons within octets in SU(3)-flavor space ($u,d,s$).
-The $\Delta^{++}$ is part of a spin-3/2 baryon decuplet, a ``tenfold way'' in this terminology.} --- the flavor and spin content of the $\Delta^{++}$ baryon is:
+In the context of the quark model --- which first had to be developed, successively joining together the notions of spin, isospin, strangeness, and the eightfold way\footnote{In physics, the ``eightfold way'' refers to the classification of the lowest-lying pseudoscalar mesons and spin-1/2 baryons within octets in SU(3)-flavour space ($u,d,s$).
+The $\Delta^{++}$ is part of a spin-3/2 baryon decuplet, a ``tenfold way'' in this terminology.} --- the flavour and spin content of the $\Delta^{++}$ baryon is:

 clearly a highly symmetric configuration.
 However, since the $\Delta^{++}$ is a fermion, it must have an overall antisymmetric wave function.
-In 1965, fourteen years after its discovery, this was finally understood by the introduction of color as a new quantum number associated with the group SU(3) \cite{Greenberg:1964pe,Han:1965pf}.
+In 1965, fourteen years after its discovery, this was finally understood by the introduction of colour as a new quantum number associated with the group SU(3) \cite{Greenberg:1964pe,Han:1965pf}.
 The $\Delta^{++}$ wave function can now be made antisymmetric by arranging its three quarks antisymmetrically in this new degree of freedom,

 hence solving the mystery.